codyfish/ulauncher-mpd/README.md

 ## Installation

 There is a version for python2 (ulauncher 4 / API 1) and one for python3 (ulauncher 5 / API 2) available.
+The python 2 version will not receive any future updates.
 The python 2 version is located in the python2 branch Install this extension using ulaunchers extension menu.